Bearcats Quick Hits: Tulane Snaps Bearcats Home Win Streak at 32 with 27-24 Win at Nippert - CLNS Media

 Evan Prater, filling in for the injured Ben Bryant, hit a cutting Tyler Scott over the middle on fourth down with 56 seconds left but the ball bounced off Scott’s hands and incomplete to end the game and send Tulane to the AAC Championship next week.

-The two teams battled to a 10-10 before a late field goal gave Tulane a 13-10 halftime lead.
+The two teams battled to a 10-10 tie before a late second quarter field goal gave Tulane a 13-10 halftime lead.

 The Green Wave took advantage of a controversial defensive pass interference call on fourth-and-goal at the Cincinnati 6.
 Michael Pratt’s pass was intended for Will Wallace was incomplete but pass interference was flagged on safety Bryon Threats.
 On the next play, Tyjae Spears ran across the formation on a jet run and beat the Bearcats defense to the left and ran untouched into the end zone for a 20-10 lead with 6:59 left in the third.